-In broad terms, the above EU Russia Economic Sanctions (both sectoral and non-sectoral) provide for matters such as:
+In broad terms, the above sanctions provide for matters such as:

-- (a) a prohibition on the sale, supply, transfer or export to Russia of so-called dual-use goods and technology for military use in Russia or to Russian military end-users; - (b) a prohibition on EU nationals and companies buying or selling or otherwise dealing with new bonds, equity treasury deposits, transferrable securities or money-market instruments issued by certain Russian banks, defence companies, and oil companies and/or their subsidiaries or persons acting on their behalf, including making new loans or credit available to such entities, with a maturity exceeding 90 or 30 days respectively if issued after 1 August or 12 September 2014 (depending on the entity) (referred to as the "capital markets restrictions"); - (c) restrictions on exports of certain energy-related equipment and technology to Russia but not projects concerned with the exploitation of gas (a reflection of the high dependence by EU member states on Russian gas); - (d) gradual suspension of oil-related purchases from Russia and related restrictions (including price caps) on E.U. insurance and logistics providers; - (e) a prohibition on the provision of specified services necessary for certain oil-related activities; - (f) a prohibition on the use by several major Russian banks from use of the SWIFT messaging system; - (g) restrictions on providing "technical assistance", "brokering services", financing or financial assistance in respect of the above items, or items on the EU's Common Military List; - (h) a prohibition on the sale, licensing, transfer or the granting of rights to access or re-use intellectual property rights or trade secrets related to certain goods and technology subject to export restrictions to individuals or entities in Russia, or for use in Russia; - (i) a prohibition on the unauthorised transit of goods through Russia which might contribute to Russia's military and technological enhancements, or the development of the defence and security sector, suited for use in aviation or the space industry and of jet fuel and fuel additives; and - (j) a prohibition of vessel from accessing the EU ports and locks if the competent authority has reasonable cause to suspect such vessel is in beach of the prohibitions applicable to activity relating to Russian crude oil and petroleum products.
+- (a) a prohibition on the sale, supply, transfer or export to Russia of so-called dual-use goods and technology for military use in Russia or to Russian military end-users; - (b) a prohibition on EU nationals and companies from buying or selling or otherwise dealing with new bonds, equity treasury deposits, transferrable securities or money-market instruments issued by certain Russian banks, defence companies, and oil companies and/or their subsidiaries or persons acting on their behalf, including making new loans or credit available to such entities, with a maturity exceeding 90 or 30 days respectively if issued after 1 August or 12 September 2014 (depending on the entity) (referred to as the "capital markets restrictions"); - (c) restrictions on exports of certain energy-related equipment and technology to Russia but not projects concerned with the exploitation of gas (a reflection of the high dependence by EU member states on Russian gas); - (d) gradual suspension of oil-related purchases from Russia and related restrictions (including price caps) on E.U. insurance and logistics providers; - (e) a prohibition on the provision of specified services necessary for certain oil-related activities; - (f) a prohibition on the use by several major Russian banks from use of the SWIFT messaging system; - (g) restrictions on providing "technical assistance", "brokering services", financing or financial assistance in respect of the above items, or items on the EU's Common Military List; - (h) a prohibition on the sale, licensing, transfer or the granting of rights to access or re-use intellectual property rights or trade secrets related to certain goods and technology subject to export restrictions to individuals or entities in Russia, or for use in Russia; - a prohibition on the unauthorised transit of goods through Russia which might contribute to Russia's military and technological enhancements, or the development of the defence and security sector, suited for use in aviation or the space industry and of jet fuel and fuel additives; - a prohibition of vessel from accessing the EU ports and locks if the competent authority has reasonable cause to suspect such vessel is in beach of the prohibitions applicable to activity relating to Russian crude oil and petroleum products; - (k) a prohibition on the exports to Russia of luxury goods; and - (l) a prohibition on the imports from Russia of: diamonds (include jewellery), steel, iron, pig iron, cement, asphalt, copper and aluminium wires, foil, tubes, pipes, wood, paper, synthetic rubber, plastics, seafood, spirits, cigarettes, cosmetics, gold (include jewellery) and liquified propane.

-Following Russia's military invasion of Ukraine in February 2022, the EU has introduced at least 11 separate packages (on 23-25 February, 28 February - 2 March, 9 March, 15 March, 8 April, 3 June, 21 July, 5 October and 16 December 2022, 24 February and 23 June 2023) of restrictive measures (together, the "EU Russia Economic Sanctions").
+Following Russia's military invasion of Ukraine in February 2022, the EU has introduced at least 12 separate packages of restrictive measures.
 The current EU sanctions in place against Russia are outlines below: